stepanMY/JackalRL/README.md

 # JackalRL
-The NLP project about text summarization
+The RL project about Jackal board game